Runtime

 QBuffer

 QBuffer is a struct that contains pointer to the buffer and its size.
-It can have Input or output buffer address from heap or DMA memory. handle, offset and type are considered only when type is QBUFFER_TYPE_DMABUF or QBUFFER_TYPE_PMEM.
+It can have Input or output buffer address from heap or DMA memory. handle, offset and type are considered only when type is QBUFFER_TYPE_DMABUF.
 It has following Members:

 1. size - Total size of memory pointed by buf pointer or handle.